openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Object Type (dropdown)
 - Allow ID to be omitted (dropdown/checkbox: yes/no)
-- Allow zero results (dropdown/checkbox: yes/no)
+- Allow zero results (dropdown/checkbox: yes/no).
+If zero results are not allowed, in many cases it makes sense to apply some rebounds to wait for it to exists.
+- Linked objects to populate (optional, dropdown).
+Select which linked objects to fetch if supported by the API.

 ##### Input Metadata